lpotthast/leptos-keycloak-auth/README.md

 Q: My app no longer compiles using an Apple Silicon chip (M1 or upwards) after including this crate.

-A: This crate depends on `jsonwebtoken` which depends on `ring` which needs to compile C code in its build-script.
-MacOS comes with its own (rather quirky) version of Clang, which often leads to weird issues.
+A: This crate depends on `jsonwebtoken` which depends on `ring` which needs to compile C code in its build-script. macOS comes with its own (rather quirky) version of Clang, which often leads to weird issues.
 Make sure to use Clang provided through the `llvm` installation.
 Follow these
 instructions: <https://github.com/briansmith/ring/issues/1824#issuecomment-2059955073>